HasanASalah/Hasan/README.md

 # Algorithm

-# How I learnt github
+# How did I learn github

 - **Create a GitHub account**
 - **Make a Repository on GitHub**